 Even when you start using your bicycle to travel to work, you need not use it every day, both ways.
-Start by one day travelling to work and the next day travelling back home.
+Start by one day traveling to work and the next day traveling back home.
 Or, if you prefer every alternate day to and fro.
 Your commute by bike should be about having fun.
 Don't make it a chore.
 Use the bus, a cab, or an aggregator cab for the days you wish to, and the weather is playing spoilsport.
 You need to ease yourself into this new mode of travel and gain confidence.

-Remember, bike commuting is a change from sitting back and travelling with minimal exertion that you have been doing for years.
+Remember, bike commuting is a change from sitting back and traveling with minimal exertion that you have been doing for years.
 And now you play an active part in ferrying yourself from home to work and back.